-Supervision and support for foster carers is vital.
+Capstone recognises that supervision and support for foster carers is vital.
 It is important that the foster carer's work is recognised as providing the major component in meeting the needs of looked after children.
-Carer satisfaction and retention is essential for a healthy and safe fostering service.
+Carer satisfaction and retention is essential for a healthy and safe Fostering Service.

-SSWs are responsible for ensuring that the care offered to children in foster care meets the required standards.
-Visits to the foster carers take place at a minimum of four-weekly intervals.
+Supervising Social Workers are responsible for ensuring that the care offered to children in foster care meets the required standards.
+Supervising Social Workers will visit and telephone the foster carer regularly.
+Visits to the foster carers take place at a minimum of four weekly intervals.
 These can be increased as assessed need determines.
-As part of the monitoring of the work of foster carers, there will be at least one unannounced visit by the SSW to the foster carer's home per year.
+As part of the monitoring of the work of foster carers, there will be at least one unannounced visit by the Supervising Social Worker to the foster carer's home per year.

-Foster Carer Reviews
+Foster Carers Reviews

-Approved foster carers will have their first review within 12 months.
+Approved foster carers will have their first review within 12 months, which is chaired by a Reviewing Officer.
 The first review following approval is always presented to the Fostering Panel.
-Subsequent reviews may also be presented to the Fostering Panel in situations where significant changes in the terms of approval are being considered, where there are serious concerns about suitability of the carer, following the investigation of any concerns about standards of care, complaints or allegations against the foster carer or where termination of approval is sought.
+Subsequent annual reviews may also be presented to the Fostering Panel in situations where termination of approval is sought, when significant changes in the terms of approval are being considered, or where there are serious concerns about suitability of the carer or following the investigation of any concerns about standards of care, complaints or allegations against the foster carer.